ColinFay/haddock/README.md

 ### Config

-In the `server.js` file, you can change several parameters:
+Change things in the `config.yml` file:

 + available ports

 ```
-var available = [1234, 1235]
+available: [1234, 1235]
 ```

-List here all the ports you want to open (one shiny app will be launched by port listed here).
+An array of all the ports you want to open (one shiny app will be launched by port listed here).

-+ launchShinyApps
++ cmd

 ```
-shiny.launchShinyApps("prenomsapp::run_app()", available)
+cmd: "prenomsapp::run_app()"
 ```

 The cmd element (here `prenomsapp::run_app()`) is the command used to launch the Shiny App with a command line call.
 In the background, it will be passed to `R -e "{cmd}"`.
 It can be either a call to a package that launch the app, or a `shiny::runApp(/folder/to/app.R)`.
 Well, in fact it can be any kind of R code as long as it can be passed to `R -e "{cmd}"`.